tapegram/blog/blog/on_retros/README.md

 3) Should be a venue for experimentation.

-Because you are already working in increments of time (I prefer 1 week sprints since that is the smallest increment my teams have been able to deliver value in while minimizing the latency on our "feedback loops" but do whatever your team is comfortable with) it's relatively low risk to try new things.
+Because you are already working in increments of time (I prefer 1-week sprints since that is the smallest increment my teams have been able to deliver value in while minimizing the latency on our "feedback loops" but do whatever your team is comfortable with) it's relatively low risk trying new things.
 Worst case scenario is you lose one sprint.
 So brainstorm ideas, try them, and review them next retro.
 Then iterate again!

 4) Should result in small, well-defined action items.